Vicky14239/metacrafters_eth-avax_1st/README.md

 Further steps,

-- Create a file named VoteIntegrity.sol and  write code into it and after that compile it.
+- Create a file named FairElectiom.sol and  write code into it and after that compile it.
 - After compiling the file proceed  to the deploy section and deploy it.
 - Now we can see that addvoter, cast vote, register voter,candidatevotes,countvotes and registeredvoters are visible there.
 - several statements like require, revert, and assert are used to verify that the voting requirements are met.